rajanim/selective-search/README.md

 ### Run
-To run the selective-search project on your localhost, you would initially require Apache SolrCloud configured, to setup Apache Solr, follow instructions provided here: ()
+To run the selective-search project on your localhost(machine), you would require Apache SolrCloud configured.
+If you do not have it already configured, follow instructions provided here: ()

-Post that setup, you have three ways to run selective-search
+After the SolrCloud setup, there are three ways to run selective-search

-    1) Run as a jar file, this will spin spark locally and shuts down after program completion.
+   1. Run as a jar file, this will spin local spark and executes the job.
-    2) Run on IntelliJ/Eclipse IDE.
+   2. Run on an IDE, it could be either IntelliJ/Eclipse.
-    3) Launching a Spark Cluster and running on it.
+   3. Launch a Spark Cluster and execute job on it.

+#### 1. Run as a jar file

+java -jar

 ## Examples
 To execute selective search for custom(any other) dataset by extending the current project, follow the below steps